 Documentation Requirements:

-Attachment I Amenities Certification – This Certification must be signed by the Applicant.
-NHTF Compliance Staff will monitor for this item on the initial compliance monitoring visit.
+Attachment K Visitability Certification – This Certification must be signed by the Applicant.
+NHTF Compliance Staff will monitor for these items on the initial compliance monitoring visit.
 Please have this certification available at the initial NHTF compliance monitoring, as it may be requested by staff.
-OHFA’s Construction Inspector will also check for the promised amenities.
+OHFA’s Construction Inspector will also check for these items.
 Failure to provide the items as certified in the Application could result in a termination of the Written Agreement, de-obligation of the remaining funds, and repayment of funds already drawn down.

 BONUS POINTS:

-10. Geographic Diversity – 5 Points
+10. Geographic Distribution – 5 Points

 OHFA will give bonus points to the highest scoring Application from each of the two main areas of the State, the Tulsa Jurisdiction and the Oklahoma City Jurisdiction.
 See below for the counties in the Tulsa Jurisdiction.
 All other counties are in the Oklahoma City Jurisdiction.
-Due to the limited funding available for 2025, OHFA believes that this is the most that can be done to encourage Geographic Diversity.
+Due to the limited funding available for 2026, OHFA believes that this is the most that can be done to encourage Geographic Distribution.
 Tiebreakers, as set forth below, will be used if two or more Applications achieve the same score.

 There is no documentation required for this section.